Vettabase/ansible-role-linux-for-postgresql/README.md

 You can check here to learn more about these kernel parameters.

-- *SHMMAX*: SHMMAX is a kernel parameter used to define the maximum size of a single shared memory segment Linux process can allocate.
+- SHMMAX: SHMMAX is a kernel parameter used to define the maximum size of a single shared memory segment Linux process can allocate.